 - All countertop spaces 12 inches and wider require a receptacle.

-- Receptacles my not be mounted faceup on countertops and must be no more than 20 inches above countertops.
+- Receptacles may not be mounted face up on countertops and must be no more than 20 inches above countertops.

 - All receptacles serving kitchen countertop areas and all receptacles within 6 feet of a sink must be GFCI-protected.